World News | Indian-origin Employee at UN Announces Her Candidacy for Its Secretary-General | LatestLY

 A report in news site PassBlue said India-born Akanksha has an Overseas Citizenship of India and a Canadian passport.

 She “hasn't asked either country for an official endorsement.
-She is nevertheless hopeful that her candidacy could shake up the selection process,” the PassBlue report said.
+She is nevertheless hopeful that her candidacy could shake up the selection process,” the PassBlue report added.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)